 Course Code: POLSC-1065

-This course is designed to provide participants with the knowledge, skills, and abilities to rapidly deploy an appropriate response to neutralize violent offenders during active threat incidents.
+This course is designed to provide participants with the knowledge, skills, and abilities to rapidly deploy an appropriate response to stop violent offenders during active threat incidents, both indoors and out, including movements in and around police vehicles.

 Course Code: POLSC-1067